 RPS SE’s fiberglass chassis is very hard and tweak-proof.
 RPS SE came with lots of improved parts like shocks, gears, axles, and nice tires.

 Delta and Trinity made the chassis as well. and this Trinity is still the best one to me.

 I grabbed this part lot off ebay. only what I need are the pulley bag. but the rest of them could be spare or could be a start for a new project.

-the most important parts in this part lot is this pulley bag. i used to have ZB-40 for early pulley bag for rigid belt drive. and this ZB-40N is for torque limiter setup.
+the most important parts in this lot is this pulley bag. i used to have ZB-40 for rigid belt drive before. this ZB-40N is for the torque limiter setup.